Brazil is in 57th place in the world ranking of innovation

-In ranking released today (20) by the World Intellectual Property Organization (WIPO), the Brazil ranks 57th in the Global Innovation Index (IGI) among 132 countries.
-The country went up five positions compared to last year, but it is 11 positions behind its best placement, 47th, achieved in 2011.
+In ranking Published today (20) by the World Intellectual Property Organization (WIPO), Brazil occupies the 57th position in the Global Innovation Index (IGI) among 132 countries.
+The country rose five positions from last year, but is 11 positions behind its best position, 47th, achieved in 2011.
 The ranking began to be published annually in 2007.

-The main weaknesses of the country highlighted in the ranking are Gross capital formation, Ease of starting a business, Ease of obtaining credit and Tariff rate applied.
+The main weaknesses of the country pointed out in the ranking are Gross capital formation, Ease of starting a business, Ease of getting credit, and Applied tariff rate.
 The greatest advances in Brazil in relation to 2020 data were in the indicators of Growth in productivity at work and Total expenditure on software.

 In the assessment of the National Confederation of Industry (CNI), the Brazilian position is incompatible with the fact that the country is the 12th largest economy on the planet, in 2020, and with the reality of having a sophisticated business sector.
 For the organization’s president, Robson Andrade, investments in science, technology and innovation are fundamental for the country’s competitiveness on the international scene.